 Keto Scallops in Creamy Saffron Sauce is one of those recipes that sounds complex, yet it is so easy!
 I might add, it is just delicious.
 This is truly one of our favorite recipes.
 It is also very versatile.
 You can serve it as an appetizer, or as a small plate (tapas).
 It also makes a delicious main seafood meal.
 You can even double the sauce portion of the recipe and serve it over zucchini noodles (Zoodles).
 So, it can also delight as a delicious pasta dish!

-Joanie’s recipe is a definite Keto-friendly dish.
+Joanie’s recipe is a definite low-carb dish.
 The carbs are low with the choice of scallops, and the fat is high with the heavy cream base for the sauce.
-We eat a lot of scallops with our Low Carb/Keto lifestyle.
+We eat a lot of scallops with our Low Carb lifestyle.
 This scallop recipe adds the unique Spanish Saffron flavor that is so rich when infused in a wine and cream-based sauce.
 The sauce will also work well with shrimp, mussels, lobster, and even chicken.
 How is that for versatility!

 The key ingredient is “Saffron.”
 But, not just any saffron.
 We really recommend using Authentic Spanish Saffron.
 It is an expensive spice, but so worth it in terms of flavor.
 The reason it is expensive is that it must be hand-picked.
 However, a little does go a long way.
 In addition, as long as you employ a proper technique in your recipe you will have a delicious result.

 We really like the Lidoma Brand from the La Mancha region of Spain.
 It is “premium grade” with no additives or preservatives.
 They are also full stemmed.
 Another brand we use often is from Kiva.
 It is a premium Spanish saffron of the same quality as the Lidoma Brand.
 They are both excellent, and will also add so much flavor to a Spanish Cauliflower Rice or Spanish Paella.